Cannabis Delivery Software

 With the decriminalization of cannabis in many states such as California and Colorado, the cannabis industry has seen a huge rise in the demand for both recreational and medicinal marijuana.
-These changes in state laws and the general population’s acceptance of cannabis as a valuable pharmacology tool has lead to what many people have coined the “Green Rush”.
-Although the pros and cons of cannabis use are constantly debated, what is not debatable is that legal cannabis is a highvalue product that has resulted in tens of billions of dollars in state revenue.
-That should be great news to the businesses and the states in which companies that produce recreational marijuana.
+These changes in state laws and the general population’s acceptance of cannabis as a valuable pharmacology tool have led to what many people have coined the “Green Rush”.
+Although the pros and cons of cannabis use are constantly debated, what is not debatable is that legal cannabis is a high-value product that has resulted in tens of billions of dollars in state revenue.
+That should be great news to the businesses and the states in which companies produce recreational marijuana.
 Unfortunately, the laws at the federal level have created gray areas, loopholes, and legal inconsistencies for many states and the cannabis market.
 This lack of cohesion between federal and state laws has forced those in the marijuana industry such as growers, dispensaries, and delivery services to take security measures into their own hands.
 For companies transporting marijuana, one tool that is helping transport companies is GPS tracking.